ms-erik/Bluetooth-Socket/README.md

 Implementing a Bluetooth socket in C

 ## Setting up Bluetooth Address:
 In order to implement the bluetooth socket, you'll need two computers with linux distributions.
-In our case, we used a fedora as server host and an ubunto as client.
+In our case, we used a Arch as server host and an ubunto as client.
 Run the hciconfig command in terminal to see what is your bluetooth address, look for a line similar to "BD Address: XX:XX:XX:XX:XX:XX".
 Or for a more general approach, run bluetoothctl and type show, the controller is your Bluetooth address.
 Now, in the client code you'll have to change the dest variable with your bluetooth address.